 Get medical help right away if you have trouble breathing that’s worse when you lie down, if you have to gasp for breath, feel like you are drowning, have blue or gray skin color, cough up spit that may have blood in it, or feel your heartbeat is fast or irregular.

 Cardiomyopathy is a serious problem with the heart muscle that makes it hard for it to pump and send blood to the body.
 There are different types of cardiomyopathy and many reasons it happens, such as a heart attack, diabetes, or cancer treatment.
 Or the reason could be linked to excess weight, too much alcohol, or high blood pressure.
 In some cases, doctors don’t know why it happens.

 You may not notice any symptoms of cardiomyopathy at first.
 But as it gets worse you may feel breathless when you’re active or even at rest.
 You may get swollen legs, ankles, and feet.
 You could feel tired or dizzy, have a cough while lying down, a fast, fluttering heartbeat, or chest pain.
 If you have trouble breathing, or chest pain that lasts more than a few minutes, get emergency help.

 Check With Your Doctor

 If you have a breathing problem, you need to see a doctor.
-He will examine you and may want check your blood or do other tests to find out what’s going on.
+They will examine you and may want to check your blood or do other tests to find out what’s going on.